 The second level includes a rotating exhibit, Denver firefighters throughout time and a kid’s activity teaching them how to escape a home on fire.
 Hands-on activities are limited at this time.

 IMPORTANT!
-Currently, to visit the museum you must make a reservation ahead of time on the website and wear a face covering when you visit.
+Currently, to visit the museum you should make a reservation ahead of time on the website.
+However, walk-in visits are now accepted.
+You must wear a face covering when you visit.